michelp/hillisp/README.md

 It's primary purpose is to drive the GPU as efficiently as possible.
-The language itself is not designed to be especially performant or featureful, as any computational density your program needs should be done on the CUDA device and should be appropriate for CUDA workloads.
+The language itself is not designed to be especially performant or featureful, as any computational density your program needs should be done in-kernel on the CUDA device and should be appropriate for CUDA workloads.

 To that end, the interpreter is very simple, has few "general purpose" programming features, and is designed to undertake it's interpretation